 Causes of Blood Dyscrasias

 - Heredity: Genetics plays an important role in developing blood dyscrasias.
-A family background with any immediate relation suffering from this blood condition might be an issue.
+A family background with any close relation suffering from this blood condition might be an issue.
 The probability of getting this disease increases, and people can get it eventually.

 - Serious Diseases: Sometimes, severe medical conditions, which result in severe infection or cause gene mutation, can also lead to blood dyscrasias.
+Chronic kidney disease, autoimmune disorders, and certain viral infections are common triggers.

 General Symptoms of Blood Dyscrasias